atamang62/BasicCAD/README.md

 <img src="https://github.com/atamang62/BasicCAD/blob/main/images/mount.png" width="400">

 ### Reflection
-It was pretty easy because the video helped alot and the tools on onshape was easier to use.
+Making the mount was pretty easy.
+You can use the extrude button to either remove a shape or add a shape to the existng shape.
+I learned how to mirror by clicking the shape you want to mirror and clicking the axis you want to mirror over.

 ---